Gamora: Infinity Wars

 After experiencing reoccurring dreams concerning encounters with an older version of herself, Gamora realizes that a portion of her soul is trapped inside the Soul World.
-After obtaining the Infinity Gems, Gamora takes the name "Requiem" and kills Thanos before using the Gems to fuse every being in the universe with one another to appease Devondra, a spider-like entity who lives in Soul World.
+After obtaining the Infinity Gems, Gamora takes the name "Requiem" and kills Thanos before using the Gems to fuse every being in the universe in pairs to appease Devondra, a spider-like entity who lives in Soul World.
 Ultimately, Gamora is defeated and sent to another planet alongside a resurrected Magus, while the merged universe is preserved as a pocket dimension inside the Soul Gem.

 Powers and abilities

-Gamora received treatments from Thanos that enhanced her speed, strength, agility, and durability to rival Adam Warlock's (to better slay the Magus, his evil, future self).
+Gamora received treatments from Thanos that enhanced her speed, strength, agility, and durability to rival Adam Warlock.
 Thanos also helped her become a formidable hand-to-hand combatant, trained in the martial-arts techniques from various planets, in the uses of the known weaponry of the Milky Way galaxy, and stealth techniques.
 She is also a highly skilled gymnast and assassin, and formerly possessed a telepathic link to Thanos.
-She uses a wide variety of weaponry, most notably a dagger whose unknown properties made it capable of slaying even beings of such immense power as Thanos and the Magus.
+She uses a wide variety of weaponry, most notably a dagger whose unknown properties made it capable of killing even beings of such immense power as Thanos and the Magus.

 In the pages of Infinity Watch, it is revealed that Gamora had been cybernetically enhanced to have superhuman strength, speed, and a rapid-healing ability.
 Gamora's strength and speed were further enhanced by Adam Warlock when they returned from Soulworld.

 Gamora possesses a regenerative healing factor, allowing her to recover more quickly.

 Gamora is one of the most skilled martial artists in the Marvel Universe.
 She is capable of defeating opponents who possess superhuman strength and durability that far surpass her own, and she has defeated a military platoon containing dozens of combat-trained men in only a few minutes.
 She has learned to paralyze or kill opponents using vital-point strikes directed at certain nerve clusters.
 Although skilled in the use of most conventional weapons, she prefers to use knives and swords.

 While Gamora was with the Infinity Watch, she possessed the Infinity Gem called the "Time Gem".
 The gem was mentally linked to her, giving her the potential power to control time.
 She said that she did not know how to employ its powers and preferred not to use it.
 While she possessed the Time Gem, Gamora was prone to precognitive dreams and visions, though she had no conscious control over them.
 Later, despite no longer possessing the gem, she was claimed to retain some measure of this capability at the time of the Phalanx conquest.